 The average cost of a razor blade is around £2 ($2.50).
 Say you use two per month, then over the course of the whole year, then this is going to stack up pretty quickly.

 Then, consider switching to a single blade razor.
 You can purchase a full 100 pack of razor blades for as little as £7-8 ($10).
 This will last you at least a year if you’re shaving at the same rate, if not more.
-So, you’re undoubtedly going to save money if you switch to a single blade razor.
+So, you’re undoubtedly going to save money if you switch over to this style of razor.

 The Shave Itself